Rule 3349-20-30 | Financial conflict of interest in research.

 (1) "Conflict of Interest Management Plan" is a written plan developed by the institutional officials in collaboration with the investigator to address the management, reduction or elimination of a financial conflict of interest.

-(2) "Financial Conflict of Interest" refers to situations in which the university determines that an investigator's significant financial interests related to a externally funded research project could directly and significantly affect the design, conduct or reporting of the externally funded research.
+(2) "Financial Conflict of Interest" (FCOI) refers to situations in which the university determines that an investigator's significant financial interests related to an externally funded research project could directly and significantly affect the design, conduct or reporting of the externally funded project.

 (3) "Financial Interest" refers to anything of monetary value, whether or not the value is readily ascertainable.